SitePen/dgrid/doc/components/core-components/OnDemandList-and-OnDemandGrid.md

 OnDemandList requires that a store be specified via the `collection` property, and will call the `fetchRange` method so as to only retrieve the necessary objects needed to render the visible rows.
-As the list or grid is scrolled.
-Additional `fetchRange` calls will be made to retrieve additional rows, and previous rows will be pruned from the DOM as they are scrolled far out of view.
+As the list or grid is scrolled, additional `fetchRange` calls will be made to retrieve additional rows, and previous rows will be pruned from the DOM as they are scrolled far out of view.